ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 date:   2021-01-13
 categories: [machine learning]
 tags: ['machine learning', Python, Tensorflow]
-description: Introduction to Python decorators and how to use the tf.function to speed things up in Tensorflow
+description: Introduction to Python decorators and how to use tf.function to speed things up in Tensorflow
 ---

 ### Contents